Slyce-Inc/sdk.web.v2.demo/readme.md

 * onTaskUpdated will be fired each time the Slyce system has an update, unless the operation has been completed
 * onTaskCompleted will be fired if the system finished the workflow execution or faced an error

-**uiMode** - a boolean that indicates whether an overlay with uploaded image and a loading spinner should appear above all other elements during the workflow execution
+**uiMode** - a boolean that indicates whether an overlay with uploaded image and a loading spinner should appear above all other elements during the workflow execution. **Please note that you should not alter the overlay styles or behavior as the provided layout may change over time.
+Please implement a custom loading screen if you need unique experience**

 **Response:**
 Returns nothing.